denis-berthier/Sudoku_Hierarchical_Classifier/README.md

 –	\<chain-max-length\> is an integer, the maximal length allowed for chains (i.e. for braids); this option is allowed only when \<classif\>=B, in which case the default value is 9; the purpose is to avoid too long calculations of the B rating for very hard puzzles; note that pre-checking that the puzzle(s) is (are) in T&E(1) is under the user’s responsibility;<br>
 –	\<max-time\> is the maximum time, in minutes, allowed for the computation of each puzzle in the input file (with default value unrestricted);
 –	\<buffer-size\> is an integer defining the maximum number of internal chains the program can store; default value is 50,000; change it only if its is too small (which can happen only in the \<classif\> = B case);<br>
-–	\<puzzle\> is all that remains in the command line after all the options (but only the first 81 caracters after the space following the last option are effectively considered); \<puzzle\> is the standard line representation of a sudoku puzzle; if \<puzzle\> is present, -example may not be selected and no -input or -output may be specified.<br>
+–	\<puzzle\> is all that remains in the command line after all the options (but only the first 81 caracters after the space following the last option are effectively considered); \<puzzle\> is the standard line representation of a sudoku puzzle; if \<puzzle\> is present, -example may not be selected and no -input or -output may be specified.<br><br>

 ### References